input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

   - `sudo systemctl stop squid`
   - `sudo apt remove squid`
-  - `sudo apt autoremove`
+  - `sudo apt autoremove`.

 - The FAQ for compiling `Squid` is available [here](https://wiki.squid-cache.org/SquidFaq/CompilingSquid).

-- You will need a C++ compiler that can be installed with `sudo apt install build-essential` command.
+- You will need a C++ compiler that can be installed with the `sudo apt install build-essential` command.

 :::

-On the [Squid page listing released versions](https://www.squid-cache.org/Versions/) identify the latest stable released version (currently `6.9`) and download it:
+On the [Squid page listing released versions](https://www.squid-cache.org/Versions/), identify the latest stable released version (currently `6.9`) and download it:

 ```bash
 wget https://www.squid-cache.org/Versions/v6/squid-6.9.tar.gz
 ```

-Uncompress the downloaded archive, and change directory:
+Uncompress the downloaded archive and change the directory:

 ```bash
 tar xzf squid-6.9.tar.gz